dymmond/edgy/docs/admin/admin.md

 !!!
 Warning
     Only use `--create-all` when not using migrations.

+For a CLI overview, check [CLI Commands](../cli/commands.md).

 ### Limitations

-Despite this is a quite non-invasive way to use the admin feature, you have a quite limited way of integration.
-There is no user management only a basic auth.
+Despite this being a quite non-invasive way to use the admin feature, you have a limited way of integration.
+There is no user management, only basic auth.
-For more
+For full integration, embed the admin in your application and manage authentication there.

 ## Embedding Admin